 There’s no better way to start your day than with a good shot of espresso.
-Manual lever espresso machines have a charming old-school touch, but they aren’t always as simple as they sound.
+Manual lever espresso machines have a charming old-school touch but aren’t always as simple as they sound.
 These gadgets require the user to pull a lever to force hot water through coffee beans, allowing for greater control over the brewing process and the ability to customize the espresso to their liking.

-Here you will find the best lever espresso machines reviewed and compared so you can choose the one that best suits your needs.
+Here, you will find the best lever espresso machines reviewed and compared so you can choose the one that best suits your needs.

 Best lever espresso machines in 2024